 If you are a contractor providing services to the U.S. federal government, your organization is responsible for protecting Controlled Unclassified Information (CUI).
 For Department of Defense contractors, DFAR 252.204-7012 & 252.204-7008 require that you implement the safeguards defined by NIST SP 800-171 over these materials by December 31, 2017.
 Prior to the deadline, DoD contractors must report any NIST SP 800-171 requirements not implemented, within 30 days of contract award.

-Regardless of the legal requirement, it makes good business sense to implement the security steps defined by NIST SP 800-171!
+Regardless of the legal or statutory requirement, it makes good business sense to implement the security steps defined by NIST SP 800-171!